peteroupc/peteroupc.github.io/approxtheory.md

 [^50]: De Boor, C., "On Uniform Approximation by Splines", _Journal of Approximation Theory_ 1 (1968). [**https://doi.org/10.1016/0021-9045%2868%2990026-9**](https://doi.org/10.1016/0021-9045%2868%2990026-9) [**https://www.sciencedirect.com/science/article/pii/0021904568900269**](https://www.sciencedirect.com/science/article/pii/0021904568900269)

+[^51]: For example, if $f$ is continuous on a compact interval:<br>(1) The set of polynomials of degree up to $n$ on that interval, where $n$ is zero or a positive integer, has a "best approximation" to $f$ (De Villiers 2012, theorem 4.1.2).<br>(2) Any finite-dimensional subspace of continuous functions on that interval has a "best approximation" to $f$ (De Villiers 2012, theorem 4.1.1).<br>A _subspace_ of a set of functions is a subset of that set with the following property: If $f$ and $g$ are in the subset, so are $(f+g)$ and $(c\cdot f)$ for any number $c$.
+The subspace is _finite-dimensional_ if it is the smallest subspace that contains a finite set of functions.

-[^51]: This includes the case that $L$ reproduces all functions it maps to (for example, if $L$ maps to polynomials up to degree 5, it reproduces all such polynomials).
+[^52]: This includes the case that $L$ reproduces all functions it maps to (for example, if $L$ maps to polynomials up to degree 5, it reproduces all such polynomials).

-[^52]: R.A.
+[^53]: R.A.
 DeVore and G.G.
 Lorentz, _Constructive Approximation_, 1993. [**https://link.springer.com/book/9783540506270**](https://link.springer.com/book/9783540506270)

-[^53]: Powell, Michael James David.
+[^54]: Powell, Michael James David.
 Approximation theory and methods.
 Cambridge University Press, 1981.

-[^54]: De Boor, C. (1982).
+[^55]: De Boor, C. (1982).
 Topics in multivariate approximation theory.
 In: Turner, P.R. (eds) Topics in Numerical Analysis.
 Lecture Notes in Mathematics, vol 965.
 Springer, Berlin, Heidelberg. [**https://doi.org/10.1007/BFb0063200**](https://doi.org/10.1007/BFb0063200)

-[^55]: In addition, chapter 5 of Rohwer's _Nonlinear Smoothing and Multiresolution Analysis_ discusses extensions to the Lebesgue inequality that apply to Lipschitz-continuous operators (both linear and nonlinear; see section "Bounds for Certain Nonlinear Operators" in this page).
+[^56]: In addition, chapter 5 of Rohwer's _Nonlinear Smoothing and Multiresolution Analysis_ discusses extensions to the Lebesgue inequality that apply to Lipschitz-continuous operators (both linear and nonlinear; see section "Bounds for Certain Nonlinear Operators" in this page).

-[^56]: Rohwer, C., _Nonlinear Smoothing and Multiresolution Analysis_, Birkhäuser, 2005. [**https://doi.org/10.1007/3-7643-7382-2**](https://doi.org/10.1007/3-7643-7382-2)

 [^57]: However, Gavrea and Ivan ("[**A note on the fixed points of positive linear operators**](https://doi.org/10.1016/j.jat.2017.12.001)", _Journal of Approximation Theory_ (227), 2018) pointed out that there are positive linear operators besides the identity that reproduce all polynomials of the form $x^i$ where $i>0$.